Andy00L/Earshot/ARCHITECTURE.md

 ## System Overview

-Earshot is a browser-based 2D horror game with 35 TypeScript source files, 4 Python pipeline scripts, 1 TypeScript pipeline script, and 1 HTML entry point.
+Earshot is a browser-based 2D horror game with 36 TypeScript source files, 4 Python pipeline scripts, 1 TypeScript pipeline script, and 1 HTML entry point.
 The game runs on Pixi.js for rendering and Howler.js for audio.
-The player's real microphone feeds into a suspicion system that drives a 6-state monster AI.
+The player's real microphone feeds through a GainNode (modulated by movement state) into a suspicion system that drives a 6-state monster AI.

 ```mermaid
 graph TD